Marie-CamilleLM/erp/README.md

 ## Run
 Create a database, and modify "DB_DATABASE", "DB_USERNAME" and "DB_PASSWORD" in.env on directory 'erp'.
-On directory 'projet_erp', launch :
+After that, on directory 'projet_erp', launch :
 `php artisan migrate`
 `php artisan serve`